chrishumphreys/provocateur/README.md

 Provocateur consists of three components:

 1. A test metric capturing agent which profiles your running build to determine which tests exercise which source code.
-2. A dyanmic JUnit suite framework allowing suites to be constructed on the fly based on your modification change set
+2. A dynamic JUnit suite framework allowing suites to be constructed on the fly based on your modification change set
 3. A set of SCM plugins for identifying change sets.
 Currently only SVN is supported.

 See Usage.txt for more info.